darwin-eu/CDMConnector/cran-comments.md

 ## R CMD check results

 This is a new minor release.

-RCMD check passed on the following platforms with 0 errors, 0 warnings, and 0 notes
+RCMD check passed on the following platforms with 0 errors, 0 warnings, and 1 notes

+I changed my email address.

  Github Actions runners
   - {os: macOS-latest,   r: 'release'}